Prasad-1703/Particle41-task/Task1-SimpleTimeService/README.md

 When accessing the root (/) endpoint, the service returns a JSON response with the following structure:

 {
-  "timestamp": "<current date and time>",
+  "timestamp": <current date and time>,
-  "ip": "<IP address of the visitor>"
+  "ip": <IP address of the visitor>
 }

 **Prerequisites**